Code of Conduct

 Using gendered terms like “dude” or “guys” to address a mixed-gendered group of people contributes to furthering exclusion of underrepresented individuals.
 We strongly advise avoiding gendered pronouns as well as gendered terms.
 If unsure about people’s pronouns, we highly recommend to ask people directly for their pronouns first and to check if there are already any hints provided by themselves (e.g. on badges) instead of assuming their pronouns.

-For more information please familiarise yourself with Geek Feminism wiki guide and Wikipedia Third Person Pronoun.
+For more information please familiarize yourself with the Geek Feminism wiki guide and Wikipedia Third Person Pronoun.

 Racism